econ-owais/-Analysis-of-Student-Teacher-Ratios-in-Khyber-Pakhtunkhwa-Universities-/README.md

 ## 🚀 How to Run

 1. Clone this repo.
-2. Install R and required libraries.
+2. Install R and the required libraries.
 3. Run `kpk_analysis.R` to generate the HTML visualizations.

 ---